Ashton International College

 Ashton International College is a South African English-medium private school with two branches, situated in Benoni, Gauteng (Ekurhuleni) and Ballito (KwaDukuza), Kwa-Zulu Natal.
-The College's motto is Sedulis Praestantia (Excellence Belongs to the Zealous).
+The college's motto is Sedulis Praestantia (Excellence Belongs to the Zealous).

 History

 The Ashton Senior College was founded on 13 December 1996 by Mr Andre Buys and opened its doors to its founder students in January 1998.
 In 2002, the Ashton Junior College opened.

 Management

-The junior and senior college principals of the Benoni branch are Ms G. Testa and Ms L. Felix, respectively.
+The junior and senior college principals of the Benoni branch are Mr Grobler and Ms L. Felix, respectively.

 Structure

 Ashton International College consists of three units: a pre-primary (a.k.a. kindergarten), junior college (from Grade 1 to 7) and a senior college (from Form 1/Grade 8 to Form 5/Grade 12).

 Facilities

 The Benoni branch of Ashton International College boasts the following facilities: